A Parent's Guide to the Curriculum

 Children in year 3 have drumming lessons taught by a music specialist from Kingston Music Service.
 Children from years 2-6 can choose to have a lesson in a wide range of instruments again led by specialist teachers.

-Our choir sing at whole school and Parish celebration as well as performing at John Lewis and The Rose Theatre in Kingston.
+Our Choir sing at whole school and Parish celebrations and perform at John Lewis, The Rose Theatre in Kingston, Westminster Cathedral and even Wembley!

 Modern Foreign Languages

-We currently teach French to all children from Reception—year 6.
-Our specialist teachers work with older pupils and we have a developing partnership with a Primary school in Paris.
+We currently teach Spanish to all children from Reception—Year 6.
+Our specialist teacher works with older pupils throughout the school.

 Teaching is based on encouraging as much oral communication as possible and developing good pronunciation.